-- 1. Discrimination in housing, employment, public accommodations or access to educational institutions is prohibited under this chapter. - 2.
-Retaliation against any individual because such individual has opposed any practice forbidden by this chapter, or because such individual has made a charge, testified or assisted in any manner in any investigation, proceeding or hearing under this chapter is prohibited under this chapter. - 3.
-Aiding, abetting, inciting, compelling or coercing the doing of any act declared by this chapter to be an unlawful practice, or obstructing or preventing any person from complying with the provisions of this chapter is prohibited under this chapter.
+- 1. Discrimination in housing, employment, public accommodations or access to educational institutions is prohibited under this Ordinance. - 2.
+Retaliation against any individual because such individual has opposed any practice forbidden by this Ordinance, or because such individual has made a charge, testified or assisted in any manner in any investigation, proceeding or hearing under this Ordinance, is prohibited under this Ordinance. - 3.
+Aiding, abetting, inciting, compelling or coercing the doing of any act declared by this Ordinance to be an unlawful practice, or obstructing or preventing any person from complying with the provisions of this Ordinance, is prohibited under this Ordinance.